roseTech/storycoder.dev/Across_The_Ocean/Across_The_Ocean_Story.md

 223 seconds.

 How many seconds did it take Xayah, Yago and Zuri to meet at their secret sea meadow?

+<div data-solution="429"></div>

 How many minutes, rounded up?

+<div data-solution="8"></div>

 Hints

 1. Use the plus operator (+) to add the three seconds
 2. A minute consists of 60 seconds
-3. Rounding up can be done with a ceil function
+3. Rounding up can often be done with a ceil function from a math library

 ## Chapter 2 - God Rays Upon the Seabed